|Light:||Full Sun, Partial, Shade|

 |Zones:||3, 4, 5, 6, 7, 8, 9|

-Growing in large patches, Thimbleberry is a beautiful shrub with prominent white blossoms and wide, star shaped, velvety leaves that form a dense cover.
+Growing in large patches, Thimbleberry is a beautiful shrub with prominent white blossoms and wide star-shaped, velvety leaves that form a dense cover.
 Stems are thornless.
-The showy clusters of fragrant white flowers - occasionally pink - are followed by deep red fruit available to eat in mid to late summer.
-Birds love these berries and you will be racing them to sample the bounty!
+The showy clusters of fragrant white flowers attract bumblebees and other pollinators.
+Blooms are followed by deep red fruit available to eat in mid to late summer.
+Birds love the berries and you will be racing them to sample the bounty!
 The Leaves turn brilliant orange to maroon in fall.